pkgcore/pkgcore/dev-notes/portage_differences.rst

 - portageq based functions are disabled in the global scope.
 Reasoning for this is that of QA- has_version/best_version **must not** affect the generated metadata.
 As such, portageq calls in the global scope are disabled.
-  They aren't currently, but shall be accessible in non-global scope calls- namely the phase calls.

 - inherit is disabled in all phases but depend and setup.
 Folks no longer do it, but inherit from within one of the build/install phases is now actively